rocky-linux/documentation/en/rocky/8/guides/apache-sites-enabled.md

 ### The Site Configuration - https

-Once you have generated your keys and purchased the SSL, you can now move forward with the configuration of the web site using your new keys.
+Once you have generated your keys and purchased the SSL certificate, you can now move forward with the configuration of the web site using your new keys.

 For starters, let's break down the beginning of the configuration file.
 For instance, even though we still want to listen on port 80 (standard http) for incoming requests, we don't want any of those requests to actually go to port 80.

 We want them to go to port 443 (or http secure, better known as SSL).
 Our port 80 configuration section will be minimal:

 ```
 <VirtualHost *:80>